epintos/software-factory/README.md

 Distribution of programmers in a Sofware Factory.
 =============================================================

-Systems Simulation - ITBA - 2013
+Final Project for Systems Simulation course at ITBA.
+Year 2013

 ## Instructions